carpentries-incubator/lesson-parallel-python/episodes/threads-and-processes.md

 While mileage may vary, parallelizing `calc_pi`, `calc_pi_numpy` and `calc_pi_numba` in this way will not give the theoretical speed-up. `calc_pi_numba` should give *some* speed-up, but nowhere near the ideal scaling for the number of cores.
-This is because, at any given time, Python only allows a single thread to access the interperter, a feature also known as the Global Interpreter Lock.
+This is because, at any given time, Python only allows a single thread to access the interpreter, a feature also known as the Global Interpreter Lock.
 :::

 ## A few words about the Global Interpreter Lock